Richardaeld/Fat_Racoon_Kitchen/README.md

     + A regex changes spaces to `_` for password, username, and email inputs.
     + Email validation:
         + Email validation is limited because of suffixes allowed.
-            + Currently checks for the email suffixes `.com`, `.edu`, `.net`, `.org`.
+            + Currently it checks for the email suffixes `.com`, `.edu`, `.net`, `.org`.
-            + Currently checks for an `@`.
+            + Currently it checks for an `@`.
-    + Additional validation for new password creation:
-        + Uses Python and JS to check that both typed passwords are identical.
+    + Creating a new password uses validation that checks both new password and confirm new password are identical.
 + Users wishing to create a new password, must click on the **Create New Password** button.
-This keeps users from accidently invalidating the form by starting new password validation.
+This keeps users from accidently invalidating the form by starting the new password validation.
 This is addressed in **Scalability** and **Other Problems**.

 ## Search Bar Returns
 + This page is used to return three different search type results:
     + Returns user searches from search bar.
-        + This search is a restricted to recipe name, feature, and chef.
+        + This search is restricted to only searching for recipe name, feature, and chef.
-        + This same return functions with the browse button, **Browse Chef Fat_Racoon's Recipes**.
+        + This search is also used with the **Browse Chef Fat_Racoon's Recipes** button.
         + This search does not include recipe ingredients, recipe steps, or recipe description of the requested documents.
 This is to lesson the burden on the server and the clients internet usage.
     + Returns the profile page's recently **10 Recently Favorited Recipes**, and **10 Recently Viewed Recipes** searches.
-        + This search uses the `$or` operator to find all the recipes detailed the aforementioned sections in one clean search instead of multiple searches.
+        + This search uses the `$or` operator to find all the recipes detailed in the aforementioned sections in one clean search instead of multiple searches.
     + Returns the profile page's **10 Recently Uploaded Recipes** searches.
         + This search does not include recipe ingredients, recipe steps, or recipe description of the requested documents.
 This is to lesson the burden on the server and the clients internet usage.
-    + Returns the index browse button searches for **Browse our Grandparent Classics** and **Browse our Lazy Favorites**.
+    + Returns the browse button searches for **Browse our Grandparent Classics** and **Browse our Lazy Favorites**.
-        + This search works only for boolean value results.
+        + This search is only capable of looking for boolean values.

 ## Page Performance
 + The Fat Raccoon app has a responsive design across all devices.